-Quality, Currency, Availability of Textbooks and Instructional Materials (School Year 2016-17)
+Quality, Currency, Availability of Textbooks and Instructional Materials (School Year 2017-18)

-Year and month in which data were collected: 09/2016
+Year and month in which data were collected: 09/2017

 All textbooks and instructional materials used within the Borrego Springs Unified School District are aligned with the California State Standards and Frameworks and have been selected from the state's most recent list of standards-based materials (with the exception of the most recent ELA/ELD adoption which we are piloting and will adopt for the upcoming school year).
 The district follows the state Board of Education's eight-year adoption cycle for core content materials.
-The district held a Public Hearing in September, 2016 and determined that each school within the district has sufficient and good quality textbooks or instructional materials, pursuant to the settlement of Williams vs. the state of California.
+The district held a Public Hearing in September, 2017 and determined that each school within the district has sufficient and good quality textbooks or instructional materials, pursuant to the settlement of Williams vs. the state of California.
 All students, including English language learner students, are provided their own individual textbooks in core subjects for use in the classroom and to take home to complete required homework assignments.
 The library is regularly stocked with books in English and Spanish.

 Subject Textbooks and Instructional Materials/ Year of Adoption From Most Recent Adoption?
 Percent of Students Lacking Own Assigned Copy

-Reading/Language Arts Houghton Mifflin 2002 (Currently piloting and soon to be adopting new ELA/ELD materials for the 2017-18 school year) No 0
+Reading/Language Arts McGraw Hill Wonders 2017 Yes 0

 Mathematics Pearson EnVision - 2015 Yes 0

 Science McGraw-Hill 2003 Yes 0

 History-Social Science Pearson/Scott Foresman 2006 Yes 0

 Foreign Language n/a Yes 0

 Health n/a Yes 0

 Visual and Performing Arts n/a Yes 0

 Science Laboratory Equipment (grades 9-12) n/a Yes 0